 Note: The selected third-party broker controls how securely to communicate managed service credentials.

 A third-party broker might offer a dashboard client in its catalog.
 Dashboard clients require a text string defined as a

 client_secret.
 PAS does not store this secret in the CCDB.
 Instead, PAS passes the secret to the UAA component for verification using HTTP or HTTPS.

 PAS manages software vulnerability using releases and BOSH stemcells.
 New PAS releases are created with updates to address code issues, while new stemcells are created with patches for the latest security fixes to address any underlying operating system issues.

-PAS secures both the code and the configuration of an application using the following functionality:
+PAS secures both the code and the configuration of an app using the following functionality:

 PAS runs the app inside a secure container.
-For more information, see the Container Security topic.
+For more information, see Container Security.